"Then I'll have to do it myself" - the reason I started filming the Seto Inland Sea

 Koyojima, the island where my mother was born, is also a special presence to me.
 I feel that the scenery of the Setouchi area is not just beautiful, but something appeals to "memories" and "emotions."

-View of the Seto Inland Sea from Li Uhwan Museum
+View of the Seto Inland Sea from the Lee Ufan Museum.

-Photo taken from Yojima, next to Koyojima, my mother's hometown
+This photo was taken from Yoshima, next to my mother's hometown, Koyoshima.

 The first channel I started was Setouchi Relaxation Films A soothing video content that combines beautiful scenery shot with a drone with music.
 However, it was not able to run well.
 It was my first attempt, so I was unable to grasp the way the video was shown or the needs of the viewers.